Ramzi-Abidi/Ramzi-Abidi/README.md

 # 💫 About Me:
-🔭 I’m currently a software developer intern at DeepVolt.<br>👯 I’m looking to collaborate on web development projects.<br>🌱 I’m currently practising problem solving on leetcode and web development.<br>💬 Ask me about software devolopment<br>⚡ Fun fact => Life is a contest XD
+🔭 I’m currently a software developer intern at DeepVolt.<br>👯 I’m looking to collaborate on web development projects.<br>🌱 I’m currently practising problem solving on leetcode and web/mobile development.<br>💬 Ask me about software devolopment<br>⚡ Fun fact => Life is a contest XD

 ## 🌐 Socials: